DeRobyJ/IdleBank-Factbook/Feature_Tree_and_Upcoming_Changes.md

 _______________________________________________________________________________

 ## Upcoming small Changes
+- Investment Plan [0.10.x]
+  - Lil secret
 - Ore Miner minigame [0.11]
   - Info screen for all data about prizes (with probabilities)

 ## Upcoming big Changes (vague to not spoil everything)
+- Global Steel Road minigame [0.10.x]
+  - An optional but intense secondary minigame that combines elements from the houses in Coinopoly and the old Investment Plan
 - Ore Miner minigame [0.11]
   - Secret
 - Super future Secret [1.0]